Venezuelan governor, former defense minister, dies | Politics

 The general served as defense minister from January 2004 to July 2005 and also held other cabinet posts, as well as serving as governor of La Guaira state since 2008 for the governing socialist party.

-He was among four Venezuelan governors sanctioned by the U.S. Treasury Department in February 2019 for alleged “endemic corruption” and blocking humanitarian aid shipments backed by the U.S. and domestic opposition.
+He was among four Venezuelan governors sanctioned by the US.
+Treasury Department in February 2019 for alleged “endemic corruption” and blocking aid shipments backed by the U.S. and domestic opposition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)